 We cap off the trip with a sunrise hot-air balloon ride over Bagan, Myanmar, offering a magnificent bird’s-eye view of the thousand-year-old pagodas and temples, and of the mighty Irrawaddy River.

-We invite you to download the itinerary, and if you'd like to join us on this intrepid 18-day journey, give us a call at 888-570-7108.
-You'll discover new cultures and perhaps in the process, re-discover yourself.
+If you’d like to join us on this intrepid 18-day journey, give us a call at 888-570-7108.
+You’ll discover new cultures and perhaps in the process, re-discover yourself.